Jacoblab1/4th-year-blog/README.md

 This is a static blog for our 4th year project.

-Posts can be created by creating a new markdown file in the `_posts` directory.
+Posts can be created by creating a new markdown file in the `docs/_posts` directory.